Learn

 CPAP Alternatives for Sleep Apnea That Actually Work

-Half of CPAP users stop within a year.
-Here are the evidence-based alternatives: oral appliances, positional therapy, surgery, hypoglossal nerve stimulation, and weight loss — what works, for whom, and what to bring to your sleep doctor.
+Half of CPAP users quit within a year.
+The evidence-based alternatives — oral appliances, positional therapy, surgery, nerve stimulation, weight loss.

 Read →